Symplectic log Kodaira dimension $-\infty$, affine-ruledness and unicuspidal rational curves: Rational manifolds

 If the blowup is not a toric blowup at $D_a\cap D_b$, then we just take the same relatively prime numbers $(p,q)$, class $A$ viewed as in $H_2(X';\ZZ)$ and the proper transforms of $D_a,D_b$ as the intersecting components.
 Note that the normal crossing resolution $(\tilde{X}',\tilde{D}')$ can also be viewed as the blowup of $(\tilde{X},\tilde{D})$ and the resolution class $\tilde{A'}$ is the same as $\tilde{A}$ viewed as class in $H_2(\tilde{X'};\ZZ)=H_2(\tilde{X};\ZZ)\oplus \ZZ e$. $\tilde{A}'$ is then $\tilde{D}'$-good by Lemma \ref{lem:criterionforDgood} and we have the symplectic affine-ruledness. \end{proof}

+\begin{rmk} The above Corollary \ref{cor:blowupaffineruled} provides some clues for the birational invariance of symplectic affine-ruledness, generalizing the well-known birational invariance of symplectic ruledness in the absolute settings.
+In general, it is an interesting question whether this birational invariance still holds for non-connected divisors or outside the category of log Kodaira dimension $-\infty$. \end{rmk}

-Now our goal is to find such a class $A$ in Lemma \ref{lem:homologicallyaffineruled} for all quasi-minimal pairs of first kind.
+Let us now deal with quasi-minimal pairs of the first kind.
+Our goal is to find such a class $A$ in Lemma \ref{lem:homologicallyaffineruled} for all such pairs.
 The main idea to to select $A$ as a positive linear combination of some components in $D$, since we wish them to be the configuration of some subvariety representing the class $A$.
-Let's introduce some notions first.
+Let us introduce some notions first.
 If $\{a_i\}_{1\leq i\leq k}$ is a sequence of integers, we define another sequence $\{c_i\}_{1\leq i\leq k}$ called its {\bf associated sequence} as follows: let